SmithWillSuffice/ohanga-pai/content/questions/028_the_handbook_of_extremist_mmt.md

 MMT'ers are _not_ economists, they are legal realists and anthropologists, despite whatever else they tell you.

-Gold has never been money, but the money has sometimes been made of gold.
+Gold has never been money, but the money has sometimes been made of gold.🤯

 Inflation is never a financial nor economic problem, the policy response is the problem.